jerome-wilson-developer/udacity-project4-final-v5-master/README.md

 ## This is a 1-page Landing Page with 5 sections:
     * The challenges required to build this Landing Page adds to the user having a great User Experience while using this app.
-    * This project included a challenging task to virtually create the navigation elements in the DOM instead of hardcoding the list items and anchor tags in index.html.
+    * This project included a challenging task to dynamically create the navigation elements in the DOM instead of hardcoding the list items and anchor tags in index.html.
     * Other challenges were to highlight the active section on the page, along with the corresponding active list item, so that the user always knows exactly which section they are reading.
     * Also, whenever the user clicks a list item, this project required code that allowed the viewport to scroll smoothly from section to section.